dkhaothong/dkhaothong.github.io/_pages/about.md

 ---
 title: About Me
-subtitle: Derek Khaothong is an user experience specialist based in the SF Bay Area.
+subtitle: Derek Khaothong is a junior user experience specialist based in the SF Bay Area.
 description: The about me section is a professional bio.
 featured_image: /images/demo/demo-landscape.jpg
 ---